metal-stack/docs/docs/src/development/proposals/MEP16/README.md

 In general this proposal is not thought to be implemented in one batch.
 Instead an incremental approach is required.

+1. Enhance firewall-controller
+  - reduce coupling between controllers
+  - introduce controller config
+  - abstract module to write into distinct nftable rules for every controller
+  - implement `firewall.static`, but not `firewall.metalAPI`
+  - GEPM should set `FirewallDeployment.spec.userdataContents`
-1. Allow Cluster API to use the FCM (provide immutable firewalls that run without firewall-controller).
+2. Allow Cluster API to use the FCM with static ruleset
-   - Add `spec.staticRuleSet` to Firewall.
   - Add `firewall.metal-stack.io/paused` annotation (managed by CAPMS during move, theoretically useful for Gardener shoot migration as well to avoid shallow deletion).
   - Reconcile multiple `FirewallDeployment` resources per namespace.
   - Allow setting the `firewall.metal-stack.io/no-controller-connection` annotation through the `FirewallDeployment` (either through the template or inheritance).
   - Add `MetalStackCluster.Spec.FirewallTemplate`.
   - Make `MetalStackCluster.Spec.NodeNetworkID` optional if `Spec.FirewallTemplate` given.
-2. Extend firewall-controller with the configuration file (no different data sources than kubernetes) and let the FCM generate this configuration file along with the rest of the userdata.
-3. Add metal-api as configuration source.
+3. Add `firewall.metalAPI` as configuration option.
-   - Allow updates of firewall rules in the firewall entity.
+  - Allow updates of firewall rules in the metal-apiserver.
-   - For Cluster API: Let the cluster controller generate the userdata including the configuration for this additional data source.
-4. Move to more generic interface for the FCM (remove Gardener coupling)
+  - Depends on [MEP-4](../MEP4/README.md) metal-apiserver progress
+4. Migrate the GEPM to use `firewall.metalAPI`

 ## Alternatives Considered

 - instead of the generic data sources, for each mechanism a kubeconfig could be provided.
 Though this is not a scalable nor flexible approach.
 In the end the same internal data structure is still needed.
+- store network rules in firewall within the metal-apiserver